The United Nations picks up the continuous fighting in Myanmar, where the earthquake's relief is facing great challenges - ExBulletin

 The United Nations picks up the continuous fighting in Myanmar, where the earthquake's relief is facing great challenges

-BANCOC (AP) – United Nations human rights experts express their urgent concern over the continuous military operations in the civil war in Myanmar, despite the ceasefire by the main parties to facilitate relief efforts after the country's destructive earthquake on March 28.
+BANCOC – United Nations human rights experts express their urgent concern over the continuous military operations in the civil war in Myanmar, despite the ceasefire by the main parties to facilitate relief efforts after the country's devastating earthquake on March 28.

 At the same time, a new United Nations report said that due to the earthquake, the Southeast Asian country faces the increasing humanitarian needs while the health crisis appears to be looming on the horizon.